YY DANCE COMPANY

 Jun 28, 2024Review by Celia Ipiotis

-Constructed much like a documentary by its creator and director, Moises Kaufman, and based on the acquisition of the Hocker album of 116 photographs by the Holocaust Museum, Blueberries was tautly written by Kaufman and Amanda Gronich.
+Constructed much like a documentary by its creator and director, Moises Kaufman, and based on the acquisition of the Hocker album of 116 photographs by the Holocaust Museum, Blueberries is tautly written by Kaufman and Amanda Gronich.
 Produced by NYTW and Tectonic Theater Project, Blueberries sheds light on the camp’s infrastructure and the way information was tightly limited to “need to know.”
-This knowledge clamp on the inner workings of the camp meant many of the associates only had access to their individual, tiny bits of information.
+This knowledge clamp on the inner workings of the camp indicates many of the associates only had access to their individual, tiny bits of information.

 EYE ON THE ARTS, NY — Celia Ipiotis